edisonw/PennStation/README.md

 * Implement the listeners and (un)register it via PennStation.registerListener().

 Alternatively, you can use it to process Rx streams:
-* In your custom Application class or Activity.onCreate(), add
+* Add the dependency to your build.gradle
 ```java
 dependencies {
     compile 'com.edisonwang.ps:ps_rx:1.3.2'